operator-framework/rukpak/README.md

 The `plain` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making the content of the bundle available in the cluster.

+If you are interested in implementing your own provisioner, please see the [Provisioner Spec [DRAFT]](docs/provisioner-spec.md), which describes the expectations of provisioner implementations.

 ### CustomResourceDefinition (CRD) Validator

 RukPak comes with a webhook for validating the upgrade of CRDs from `Bundle`s.
 If a CRD does potentially destructive